 Learn about the program, courses, clinical component, job outlook, CMTO exams.
-Receive the Massage Therapy Program Guide.
 Tour the college, talk to instructors or students if possible.
 Receive tuition and other financial information, OSAP information.
 Learn about the application process and requirements.
 Receive information about any other topics requested